-- Follow the guidelines of TR 24772-1 clause 6.63.5. - Be aware of the operation of each synchronization mechanism, such as the cases where accesses to atomic variables may occur more than once in a statement.
+- Follow the guidance contained in TR 24772-1 clause 6.63.5. - Be aware of the operation of each synchronization mechanism, such as the cases where accesses to atomic variables may occur more than once in a statement.

 6.64 Reliance on external format strings [SHL]